 The Russian holding company Rostec has started producing high-tech glass for metro trains in two capitals.
-These innovative glasses are produced as part of the serial production of ONPP Tekhnologiya named after Romashin, which is part of Rostec.
-The new technology is used for glazing the driver's cabs for both Moscow's Moscow-2024 metro trains and the Baltiets cars operating in the St. Petersburg metro.
+These innovative glasses are manufactured as part of the serial production of ONPP Tekhnologiya named after Romashin, which is part of Rostec.
+The new technology is used for glazing driver's cabs for both Moscow's Moscow-2024 metro trains and Baltiets cars operating in the St. Petersburg metro.
 In total, it is planned to manufacture sets of glass panels for 40 trains of the Moscow Metro and another seven for the St. Petersburg Metro, in addition to the 26 already delivered.

 Our specialists relied on the experience gained during the development of glazing for Moscow-2020 metro trains.
 The products fully comply with safety requirements, protecting the driver and providing him with comfortable working conditions.